-The training at NTCG Derby will be provided by:
+The training at New testament Church if God, Derby will be provided by:

-The training activities Bersy will be provided by: ✓ Local Safeguarding Coordinator (suitably qualified) ✓ Thirtyone:eight Foundation Training (Children and Young People, Adults at Risk orChildren and Adults combined) Local inter agency training ✓ Trainers recommended by NTCG Head Office, etc.
+- Local Safeguarding Coordinator (relevant experience of safeguarding in a professional setting is desirable) - Thirtyone:eight Foundation Training (Children and Young People, Adult or Children and Adults combined) - Local inter agency training. - Trainers recommended by NTCG Head Office.